Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 A majority of studies have focused on building medical LLMs that generate accurate and reliable responses in dialogue settings through SFT on healthcare-specific data.
-DISC-MedLLM~\citep{bao2023discmedllm} is fine-tuned on DISC-Med-SFT, a 400K-sample Chinese medical instruction dataset covering single-turn Q\&A, multi-turn consultations, and multiple-choice Q\&A, which is evaluated based on rule-based accuracy for single-turn and GPT-4 scoring for multi-turn conversations on Proactivity, Accuracy, Helpfulness, and Linguistic Quality.
-BianQue~\citep{chen2023bianque} integrates multi-turn doctor-patient Q\&A datasets to enable a Chain of Questioning (CoQ) approach, emulating real consultations where doctors iteratively inquire to fully understand a patient’s condition.
-Fine-tuned on ChatGLM-6B using the 2.4M-sample BianQueCorpus, BianQue improves CoQ by balancing questions and suggestions, addressing earlier models' limitations in interactive questioning.
-BiMediX~\citep{pieri2024bimedix}, a bilingual medical mixture-of-experts LLM, enables seamless interaction in both English and Arabic.
-Fine-tuned using QLoRA, BiMediX outperformed existing models like Med42 and Meditron in English-based medical evaluations and significantly surpassed the generic bilingual LLM Jais-30B in Arabic medical and bilingual assessments.
-CPsyCounX~\citep{zhang2024cpsycoun} and PsycoLLM~\citep{hu2024psycollm} are two healthcare conversational LLMs focusing on psychological counseling, where CPsyCounX is fine-tuned over InternLM2-7B-Chat with CPsyCounD, which contains 3,134 high-quality multi-turn consultation dialogues, and PsycoLLM is fine-tuned with psychological single-turn Q\&A, multiturn dialogues, and knowledge-based Q\&A on based on Qwen1.514B-Chat.
-Besides, the SMILE \cite{qiu-etal-2024-smile} method (Single-turn to Multi-turn Inclusive Language Expansion) uses ChatGPT to rewrite single-turn counseling QA exchanges into multi-turn dialogues.
-Starting from a mental health QA dataset (PsyQA \cite{sun-etal-2021-psyqa}), SMILE injects diverse dialogue topics and prompts ChatGPT to produce realistic counselor–client conversations, then filters out any outputs that don’t meet format or turn-count requirements.
-This process yielded SMILECHAT, a corpus of 55k multi-turn counseling dialogues in Chinese
+DISC-MedLLM \citep{bao2023discmedllm} is fine-tuned on DISC-Med-SFT, a 400K-sample Chinese medical instruction dataset covering single-turn Q\&A, multi-turn consultations, and multiple-choice Q\&A, evaluated via rule-based accuracy for single-turn and GPT-4 scoring for multi-turn conversations across proactivity, accuracy, helpfulness, and linguistic quality.
+BianQue \citep{chen2023bianque} integrates multi-turn doctor--patient Q\&A to enable a Chain of Questioning (CoQ) approach that emulates real consultations, fine-tuned on ChatGLM-6B using the 2.4M-sample BianQueCorpus, improving CoQ by balancing questions and suggestions.
+BiMediX \citep{pieri2024bimedix}, a bilingual mixture-of-experts LLM supporting English and Arabic, is fine-tuned via QLoRA and outperforms Med42 and Meditron on English medical benchmarks while substantially surpassing the bilingual Jais-30B on Arabic and bilingual assessments.
+In psychological counseling, CPsyCounX \citep{zhang2024cpsycoun} is fine-tuned over InternLM2-7B-Chat on CPsyCounD, a corpus of 3,134 high-quality multi-turn consultation dialogues, while PsycoLLM \citep{hu2024psycollm} is fine-tuned on single-turn Q\&A, multi-turn dialogues, and knowledge-based Q\&A atop Qwen1.5-14B-Chat.
+Complementing these, the SMILE method \citep{qiu-etal-2024-smile} leverages ChatGPT to convert single-turn counseling pairs from PsyQA \citep{sun-etal-2021-psyqa} into multi-turn dialogues via diverse topic prompts and format filtering, yielding SMILECHAT, a corpus of 55K multi-turn counseling dialogues in Chinese.